Tupelo Automobile Museum raffles antique

 Nettleton native Wallace Flurry won a 1959 Chevrolet Apache pickup truck raffled using the Tupelo Automobile Museum on Saturday.
-The museum, which celebrated its fifteenth-anniversary last week, bought an extra than 5,000 tickets for the raffle.
+The museum, which celebrated its fifteenth-anniversary last week, bought more than 5,000 tickets for the raffle.
 It changed into the first raffle the museum has finished in five years.
 The preceding raffle was held in 2012 and featured a 1965 pink Mustang convertible.

 Palmer bought the antique pickup in Ohio 10 years ago from a character who took 4 to 5 years to redesign it.
 “My collection was given to wherein I couldn’t keep all of them, so I determined I would sell this if the museum wanted it; they may raffle it off.
 I suppose they did quite nicely with the raffle,” Palmer said.
 Spain said Palmer would lend the museum his vehicles for special reveals of pickup vehicles.